Nordstrom/Selenium3-Foundation/README.md

 # FEATURE PARITY

-All of the feature of **Selenium Foundation** are available regardless of which testing framework you choose - either TestNG or JUnit.
+All of the feature of **Selenium3 Foundation** are available regardless of which testing framework you choose - either TestNG or JUnit.
 Once the initial configuration is done, the abstraction provided by the **TestBase** interface enables your code to be almost entirely framework-agnostic.
 This is clearly demonstrated in [ModelTestCore](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/test/java/com/nordstrom/automation/selenium/core/ModelTestCore.java), which contains the implementations for a collection of tests that are invoked from both TestNG (via [ModelTest](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/test/java/com/nordstrom/automation/selenium/model/ModelTest.java)) and JUnit (via [JUnitModelTest](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/test/java/com/nordstrom/automation/selenium/junit/JUnitModelTest.java)).